 The mission of this department is not only the conservation of natural resources but also the protection and management of the resources.

 The Province of Punjab, with an area of 50.96 million acres and meager forestry resources over only 1.58 million acres in the public sector.
-The resources managed by the forest department include compact plantation i.e. Coniferous Forests (144120 acres), Scrub Forests (676336 acres), Range Lands (203321 acres), Irrigated Plantations (424776 acres), Riverain Forests (175702 acres) and deserts (38238 acres).
+The resources managed by the forest department include compact plantation i.e. Coniferous, Coniferous/Scrub Forests (80129 acres), Scrub Forests (679663 acres), Range Lands (241575.37 acres), Irrigated Plantations (440052.71 acres) and Riverain Forests (143343.33 acres).
 Moreover, we also manage the Linear Plantations of the province i.e. canal side plantations (33795.37 km), roadside plantations (10665.15 km) and rail side plantations (2580.50 km).In addition to the public sector forestry resources, tree covers exist in farmlands both in the form of woodlots and linear avenues along the field boundaries and watercourses.
 Details

 The Punjab Wildlife & Parks Department has a network of field formations working throughout the province for effective protection, preservation, conservation, and management of wildlife resources.
 The department maintains the following facilities for in-situ and ex-situ conservation of wildlife resources:

 - Zoos / Zoological Gardens-07